 Chairs aren’t provided by default, so if you do not specifically inform them, they will not put chairs out (as some couples do not want them at all).

 Pack light and embrace minimalism!
-You do not NEED to bring anything with you and I would encourage you not to bring ANYTHING except the essentials like official documents, flowers, rings and vow books.
+You do not NEED to bring extra items with you and I would encourage you not to bring ANYTHING except the essentials like official documents, bouquets, rings and vow books.
+Unfortunately, there’s no designated storage area at City Hall.

-It’ll waste precious time hiding your belongings for every picture as we explore City Hall.
 I’m photographing you the entire time we’re together – it’s not something that stops and starts.
-If you don’t want to be pictured holding a tote bag or cardboard box, then please, don’t bring it along.
+If you don’t want to be pictured holding a tote bag, suitcase, or cardboard box, then please, think about minimizing your kit or handing it off to a guest before meeting with Zoe so we’re not bogged down with it.

-I can keep small items of yours within my pouch in my lens belt or zipped securely in my bag which is on my back at all times.
-(This keeps them out of pockets for photos.)
-However, this is at your own risk (never had an issue so far though).
-This includes keys, phones, cameras, wallets, marriage licenses, rings boxes and shoes.
-Large items like bouquet vases, signs, dresses and coats however would not fit.
+As your photographer, I will happily keep small items of yours within my pouch in my lens belt or zipped securely in my bag which is on my back at all times.
+Though this is at your own risk, we’ve never encountered an issue for far, and I believe it is safer than leaving items on the floor so they’re not in the shot.

 Dress for warm weather